Jira

 [optional]

-The Jira username or email to use for authentication.
-If not provided the plugin will attempt to make anonymous requests which most likely will be rejected.
+Jira username or email to use for basic authentication (together with apiToken).
+If not provided, the plugin will attempt to use personalAccessToken as bearer token for authentication.

 collects